 The Complete Book of Essential Oils and Aromatherapy: Use clary sage to help relieve menstrual problems and cramps, PMS, menopausal problems and hot flashes, memory problems, insomnia, nervousness, depression, anxiety, stress, and muscle aches, pain, fatigue, or spasm.

-The Encyclopedia of Essential Oils (updated edition): In skin care, use clary sage for acne, boils, dandruff, hair loss, inflamed conditions, oily skin and hair, ulcers, and wrinkles.
+The Encyclopedia of Essential Oils (updated edition): In skin care, use clary sage to help relieve acne, boils, dandruff, hair loss, inflamed conditions, oily skin and hair, and wrinkles.
 The essential oil may also help reduce high blood pressure, reduce muscle aches and pains, and relieve asthma, throat infections, indigestion, flatulence, menstrual pain, depression, migraine, nervous tension, and stress-related conditions.

 Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine, clary sage strengthens depleted Qi-energy and circulates stuck Qi-energy.
 Use the oil to relieve PMS tension, menstrual pain, muscle stiffness and spasm, headache, migraine, and tired, aching legs.
 The oil can both strengthen and circulate Lung Qi.
 Psychologically, the essential oil creates a balance between stimulation and relaxation.